 Stemming from Latin roots, meditate means to ponder.
 Having been practiced for well over thousands of years now, meditation was initially meant to help deepen the understanding of the sacred and mystical forces of life.
-Today it is commonly used as a stress reliever and relaxation method.
+Today, a number of meditation techniques are common practice as a stress reliever and relaxation method.

 Generally, an internal, personal practice done with little to no external involvement, mediation involves conjuring a feeling or state of mind, such as compassion.
-With more than a dozen specific styles of meditation practice, it has been practiced as a component of numerous religious traditions for years and is gaining in popularity.
+With more than a dozen specific styles of meditation practices, it has components of numerous religious traditions for years and is gaining in popularity.

-Guided: mental images of places or situations you find relaxing are formed, using as many senses as possible.
+Guided: forming mental images of places or situations you find relaxing using as many senses as possible.

 Mindfulness: based on being mindful and having an increased awareness and acceptance of living in the present moment.